 Recipe to Try: Guacamole-Stuffed Poblano Peppers

 Get the stir-fry ready.
 Fruits and veggies are super colorful, but that's not just so they can look beautiful.
-It's also a sign that they deliver a big punch of nutrition—and weight-loss potential.
+It's also a sign that they deliver a big punch of nutrition-and weight-loss potential.
 In a study in BMJ in 2016, researchers looked at how plant compounds called flavonoids influence weight loss.
 Over a four-year period, eating flavonoid-packed fruits and veggies (peppers were one that researchers specifically called out) was linked to weight loss.
-That's possibly because these powerful plant compounds may help you eat fewer calories and improve blood sugar function.
+That's possible because these powerful plant compounds may help you eat fewer calories and improve blood sugar function.
 When you're thinking of a quick dinner, go for one packed with peppers.
 Try this tried-and-true stir-fry formula for a tasty and healthy dinner every time.
 Or make stuffed peppers for a satisfying portion-controlled meal.

 Recipe to Try: Spaghetti Squash with Roasted Tomatoes, Beans & Almond Pesto

 Think of beans as the magical fruit because they can help you slim down.
 It's all about fiber.
 Most people fall short on their fiber intake, consuming just 16 grams per day.
 (Women should aim for 25 grams.)
 But when dieters upped their intake to 28 grams a day by eating either fruits and veggies or beans, they ate 300 fewer calories but felt less hungry, and lost about 3.5 pounds over a four-week period, per research from the Medical University of South Carolina.
 Another study, published in Food & Nutrition Research, looked at eating bean or meat dishes of equal calories.
 The bean-based meals helped people feeler fuller, and they ate as much as 13 percent less.

 3. Olive Oil